 - Loss of consciousness

-- Memory loss
+- Memory loss or difficulty concentrating

 - Slurred speech

 A brain injury can also affect a person’s mood and cause symptoms such as irritability, sadness, anxiety, or depression.

 Some serious brain injuries often show no symptoms and can go undetected until it’s too late and complications arise.
 Traumatic brain injuries can cause permanent brain damage if not treated promptly.
 For this reason, it is always important to seek immediate medical attention following a motorcycle crash.
 In addition to receiving medical attention and getting copies of any medical reports and bills, some other steps to take after a motorcycle accident are: